Select Page

 Dr. John Blythe, CPsychol

-BPS Chartered Psychologist Dr. John Blythe has led multiple Government and industry-funded projects exploring the intersection of behaviour change and cyber security.
-A former pioneer at the Department for Digital, Culture, Media, and Sport (DCMS); the Dawes Centre for Future Crime and UCL’s Centre for Behaviour Change, he co-wrote the government reports Using behavioural insights to improve the public’s use of cyber security best practices and, more recently, Secure by Design: Improving the cyber security of consumer Internet of Things
+BPS Chartered Psychologist Dr. John Blythe has led multiple Government and industry-funded projects exploring the intersection of behavior change and cyber security.
+A former pioneer at the Department for Digital, Culture, Media, and Sport (DCMS); the Dawes Centre for Future Crime and UCL’s Centre for Behavior Change, he co-wrote the government reports Using behavioral insights to improve the public’s use of cyber security best practices and, more recently, Secure by Design: Improving the cyber security of consumer Internet of Things

 Oz Alashe MBE